FelipeSBarros/Development_studying/DeepLearning/Lesson1.md

 > _overfitting_: (i.e., you have actually observed the validation accuracy getting worse during training)

 > `epochs`: how many times to look at each image;

+> [DeepLearning] model has learned to create feature detectors that look for corners, repeating lines, circles, and other simple patterns.
+These are built from the basic building blocks developed in the first layer.

+> Growing the layer of networks it start being able to identify and match with higher-level semantic components, such as car wheels, text, and flower petals.
+Using these components, layers four and five can identify even higher-level concepts

+> _Machine learning_ is a discipline where we define a program not by writing it entirely ourselves, but by learning from data. _Deep learning_ is a specialty within machine learning that uses _neural networks_ with multiple _layers_.

+> training data is fully exposed, the validation data is less exposed, and test data is totally hidden.

 ## [DataBlock](https://docs.fast.ai/data.block.html)
 High level API to quickly get your data in a `DataLoaders`;